Anharmonic Effects in Ge2Sb2Te5 and Consequences on Thermodynamic Stability: Summary and Conclusion

-Finally, examining the free energy reveals that the KDH model is the more thermodynamically stable stacking sequence and that the harmonic approximation underestimates the free energy compared to an anharmonic framework.
-Subsequentially, the thermal lattice expansion was investigated beyond the harmonic limit using the quasi-harmonic approximation, and for the Petrov model, where strong anharmonic behaviour is observed, greater lattice expansion is observed at higher temperatures.
-For the KDH model, anharmonicity is less pronounced, with little changes to the cell volume at lower temperatures and even slight contraction at higher temperatures.
-These observations are in keeping with our previous results as the Petrov model displays higher degrees of anharmonicity compared to the KDH model.
+By examining the free energy confirms that the KDH model is the more thermodynamically stable stacking sequence and that the harmonic approximation underestimates the free energy compared to an anharmonic framework.
+Finally, by comparing the harmonic and anharmonic VDOS with infrared spectra from experiment, we show that although both methods reproduce key vibrational features from experiment, accounting for anharmonic effects provides results in better agreement with experiment.
 Our results show that anharmoncity plays varying roles in different stacking models of GST, therefore the choice of model must be carefully considered when investigating properties such as thermal transport in GST.
-Additionally, our results highlight that anharmonicity is sensitive to the incorporation of vdW effects in modelling, which must also be considered.
 Furthermore, we note that due to limitations of computational methods, particularly the high computational overhead of AIMD simulations, our investigation was restricted to the semi-local GGA level, which are known to produce shallow PES and red-shifted vibrational modes.
-With the continuing improvement of computational methods, and the advent of machine learning methods in materials science, specifically machine learning interatomic potentials (MLIPS), further investigation will be needed to assess the affects of anharmonic behaviour at higher levels of DFT, as ultimately the choice of theory dictates the PES, in particular for the effects on point and extended defects.
+With the continuing improvement of computational methods, specifically machine learning interatomic potentials (MLIPS), further investigation will be needed to assess the effects of anharmonic behaviour at higher levels of DFT, as ultimately the choice of theory dictates the PES.